FlyDragonW/Break-All-CTF-2024-Reverse/Packer/Packer_1/README.md

 ```
 ## Challenge
 ```
 The binary is compressed by UPX.

+Hint: upx -d

 Author: Flydragon
 ```